carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - AWS proprietary, a fast and flexible **NoSQL** database service for all applications that need consistent, **single-digit millisecond latency/response** at any scale.
 - It is fully Managed and Serverless (no servers to provision, patch, or manage) database.
-- Its **flexible data model** and reliable performance make it a great fit for mobile, web, gaming, ad-tech, IoT, and many other applications.
-It supports both:
+- Its **flexible data model** and reliable performance make it a great fit for mobile, web, gaming, ad-tech, IoT, and many other applications.It supports both:
   - Document (limit of 400KB item size.
 E.g. JSON documents, or session data.)
   - **Key-value data models**.
-- Spread across 3 geographically distinct data centers.
+- It supports auto scaling to automatically adjust your table’s capacity based on the specified utilization rate to ensure application performance while reducing costs.
 - It supports eventually consistent and strongly consistent reads (eventual consistency is default).
   - Eventual Consistent Read (Default): Consistency across data within a second, meaning the response might not reflect the results of a just completed write operation, but if you repeat the read request again it should return the updated data (Best Read Performance).
   - Strongly Consistent Reads: Returns the latest data.
 Results should reflect all writes that received a successful response prior to that read!